kcc-nma-art258/assignments/week-12/README.md

 In the above example, your script tag would need to reference the script in its **relative location** to the index.html, ie. `<script src="scripts/app.js"></script>`.

 This week, we'll work on controlling the flow of our code inside a JavaScript file.
-See the [exercise files here](exercise)
+See the [exercise files here](exercise).
+Download the exercise files, open up the the `index.html` file in your browser, and open the `script.js` file in your editor.

 ## Part 2: Controlling Flow
   - Conditional logic